 This could be the most significant Supreme Court appointment in a generation, breathing new hope into the judicial fight to end legal abortion in the United States.
 Abortion supporters will stop at nothing to prevent Kavanaugh’s confirmation—that’s why you need to convince your senators to confirm him.

-Below are three actions you can take to support Judge Kavanaugh’s confirmation—especially during the week of August 6th when Senators will be on recess in their home states.
+Below are three actions you can take to support Judge Kavanaugh’s confirmation.

 Rally in support of Brett Kavanaugh’s confirmation at a Senator’s office

 Nothing is more effective for prompting action by our elected representatives than rallying at their local offices.
-Simply set a date and time during the week of August 6 for your rally and get the word out to all your local pro-life and conservative contacts.
+Simply set a date and time for your rally and get the word out to all your local pro-life and conservative contacts.

 Signs and Banners: The Pro-Life Action League has designed signs and banners you can use for your rally in support of Brett Kavanaugh’s confirmation to the Supreme Court.